 visudo

-command provides syntax checking and prevents accidental misconfigurations that could lock you out of administrative access.
-Editing/etc/sudoers
+command provides syntax checking and prevents misconfigurations that could lock you out of admin access.
+Avoid manually editing/etc/sudoers

 orwheel